gasparecarollo/Inventory_Web_Application_Project/CommitLog.md

 Added images to Assets folder, removed Click to Open code from Buy a Box html/css Added toggle event for instock which doesnt work
 Added hover event but it also doesnt work
+Hover events work
+Remove Update and Submit do not work
+Added media queries and a footer